Royapuram Fishing Harbour: Developments

 Among its various activities along the coast of India, Ocean Science and Technology for Islands (OSTI) of the National Institute of Ocean Technology (NIOT) undertakes biofouling studies at the harbour.

 In December 2011, the Fisheries Department issued work order for a project to improve the facilities at the fishing harbour at a cost of ₹ 170 million.
 The renovation also includes demolition and rebuilding of the auction hall.
 The work is expected to be completed by 2012.

 A 2.5-acre land in Kasimedu has been shortlisted along with a 7-acre land in Vaniyanchavadi on Rajiv Gandhi Salai for a modern fish processing park.
 The park would initially focus mainly on fish catch by 600 mechanised boats in Chennai.
 The park is likely to attract large fishing vessels to Chennai to facilitate value addition to their catch.
 Now Chennai receives fish arrivals through just five or six large fishing vessels.

-In April 2013, the then Chief Minister J. Jayalalithaa announced that the harbour will be upgraded, including creating additional mooring space, at a cost of ₹ 750 million.
+In April 2013, Chief Minister J. Jayalalithaa announced that the harbour would be upgraded, including creating additional mooring space, at a cost of ₹ 750 million.
 The development project includes a 300-metre-long wharf along the northern breakwater; a 200-metre-long wharf for fibre-reinforced plastic (FRP) boats; extending the northern wharf (existing boat yard) by 140 metres; two 150-metre-long finger jetties; two 200-metre-long finger jetties; new repairing centre; deepening the harbour; and a sanitary complex.
 The project is intended to benefit 12,000 fishermen directly and 15,000 fishermen and workers indirectly.